AsifSalman/Toyota_used_car_analysis/README.md

 The project analyzes the relationship between 8 variables of used Toyota cars.
 The variables are model,
-The data has been visualized using Scatter plot, Barplot, Histogram, ECDF plot, Distribution plot and Box plot . data source: https://www.kaggle.com/aishwaryamuthukumar/cars-dataset-audi-bmw-ford-hyundai-skoda-vw
+The data has been visualized using Scatter plot, Barplot, Histogram, ECDF plot, Distribution plot and Box plot . data source: https://www.kaggle.com/aishwaryamuthukumar/cars-dataset-audi-bmw-ford-hyundai-skoda-vw This is the implementation of learning from "Data Analysis with Python" workshop, develpoed by EMK Center.